SaraKhild/jwt-authentication-with-spring-security/README.md

 https://github.com/user-attachments/assets/91db9d20-4c42-47e1-88e5-0e3a94a93770

 ##### :pencil2: This video shows what happens when a client attempts to access `a protected API` without providing a valid JWT token.
-It highlights how the backend properly returns `an unauthorized (401)` response, demonstra
+It highlights how the backend properly returns `an unauthorized (401)` response, demonstrating JWT-based access control in action.

 https://github.com/user-attachments/assets/b7540750-f46b-446a-bd36-148e1916fe02

-ting JWT-based access control in action.

 ---